AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 - Visitors
 ---

-Hi, I'm Amit Levinson, I'm a M.A student for Sociology & Anthropology at Ben-Gurion University.
-I live with my fiance at Be'er Sheva in southern Israel.
+Hi, I'm Amit Levinson, I'm a MA student for Sociology & Anthropology at Ben-Gurion University.
+I live with my fiance in Be'er Sheva, southern Israel.
 My interests include my thesis topic, drug markets and technology, other fields like political participation, statistics and *`R`*.
 I currently TA 'introduction to statistics' in the S & A department, and am a research assistant to [Dr. Jennifer Oser](https://www.jenniferoser.com/) from the political science department researching online and offline political participation.

 I opened this website so that I can have a reason to blog and challenge myself with new R analysis and visulizations; and to share what and how I analyze for others to use.